mattiasduerrmeier/PINE64-Installer/README.md

 PINE64 Installer
 ================

-This is a tool we forked from [Etcher](https://etcher.io/) to add an easy menu for downloading the PINE A64(+), SOPINE or Pinebook OS images for flashing to the MicroSD card, saving users the extra steps of finding links on the web, downloading the image then finding the file on the local system again.
+This is a tool forked from [Etcher](https://etcher.io/) to add an easy menu for downloading the PINE A64(+), SOPINE or Pinebook OS images for flashing to the MicroSD card, saving users the extra steps of finding links on the web, downloading the image and finding the file on the local system.

 ***